barryo/nagios-plugins/README.md

 Introduction
 ------------

-`nagios-plugins` is a collection of various plugins I have written and expanded over the last ten years or so.
-They main goal of Nagios plugins that I write and release are:
+`nagios-plugins` is a collection of various plugins written and expanded over since circa 2005.
+They main goal of Nagios plugins available and released here are:

 * BSD (or BSD like) license so you can hack away to wield into something that may be more suitable for your own environment;